bugs Breaking Stuff

 shells

 I can't remember the details from earlier bugs, but I've needed to fix/workaround tcsh, ksh, etc..
-I do have a two tcsh bugs (2) listed.
+I do have a three tcsh bugs (2, 3) listed.

 Netscape Browser